Clarkson Wright and Jakes Ltd Banner Image

 Is a joint venture agreement legally binding?

 While a joint venture can be dealt with informally, you are strongly recommended to put a legally binding agreement in place.
 This will give all parties a clear understanding of what is expected of them and what rights and obligations they have.
-This will substantially reduce the risk of a disagreement arising that affects the business.
+This will substantially reduce the risk of a disagreement arising that could harm the business.

 • A limited liability company shareholders’ agreement